Wanting to retire so you can write a book?

 As you retire or approach retirement, you may find, as I did, a second career as an author appeals to you.
 I’ve made mistakes, learned, and discovered much on this 7-year journey of pursuing my dream of being a novelist.
 Spoiler alert: Don’t plan on making a huge sum of money.
 Authors often write dozens of books before they’re comfortable relying on income from book royalties.

 Practice, as the old saying goes, makes perfect.
 In the case of writing, it may not bring perfection, but it will definitely increase your skills.
 Sometimes the hardest thing is getting started and staring at a blank page.
 Giving yourself the job of putting words on paper each day will refine your skills and exercise your imagination, along with providing you a draft—something to edit and improve.
 If you aren’t working on a project, search for writing prompts, write blog posts, pen an article for your local newspaper, or focus on a short story which is much less daunting than tackling a novel.

 When you’re not writing, you should be reading.
 Select books in several genres and dissect them.
 Figure out what you like and what you don’t like, examine the structure and style of the book, and practice emulating those things that draw you into a story.
 Invest in a few books on the craft of writing to learn and get expert advice from experienced writers and editors in the field.
 Lists of resources for writers are available online and if you query several, you’ll find many overlapping recommendations.
 Check out the titles at your local library and purchase the ones that resonate with you.

-Growing Great Characters from the Ground Up by Martha Engber – a terrific guide that is full of exercises and suggestions to help writers develop and craft memorable characters.
+by Martha Engber – a terrific guide that is full of exercises and suggestions to help writers develop and craft memorable characters.

 Plot & Structure by James Scott Bell – Explains the structure of a story and provides ideas for keeping your plot moving and troubleshooting problems.